I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

-I offer therapy on an array of subjects, providing a non-judgemental and safe space to bring the thoughts and feelings you want to work through.
-I often work with anxiety, commitment issues, relationship struggles, depression and low self-esteem amongst a great many other subjects.
 I believe counselling has a place as a proactive commitment to our wellbeing, and nothing is too minor nor trivial to be the catalyst for investing time in your emotional wellness.

-My welcoming therapy room in Rowde is private and peaceful and ideally located for clients from Devizes and surrounding villages, Calne, Corsham, Lacock, Derry Hill, Chippenham, Melksham, Bradford-on-Avon, Marlborough, Royal Wootton Bassett and Wroughton.
+My welcoming therapy room in Rowde is private and calming and ideally located for clients from Devizes and surrounding villages, Calne, Corsham, Lacock, Derry Hill, Chippenham, Melksham, Bradford-on-Avon, Marlborough, Royal Wootton Bassett and Wroughton.
 The guarantee of free parking just outside the room means you can arrive for your session without the bother of finding and paying for parking.

 I am happy to accommodate a hybrid approach to sessions, alternating between in-person and online as client needs require.